tnoff/MMM-BartTimes/README.md

 ### Installation
 1. Navigate to the magic mirror modules directory and clone this repository there.
-2. Inside the `MMM-BartTimes` folder, run `npm install url requests` to install the two required dependencies.
+2. Inside the `MMM-BartTimes` folder, run `npm install url needle` to install the two required dependencies.
 3. Modify `config.js` to include `MMM-BartTimes`.
 An example config can be seen below.

 ### Configuration